alphagov/govuk-import-export-prototype/guide/starting-to-export/move-goods-inside-the-eu.markdown

 You must keep records of proforma invoices and any customs paperwork for 4 years.

-If you move goods within the EU worth over £250,000 in any month, [make an Intrastat declaration](/guide/report-moved-goods-intrastat/when-you-must-register.html) if you're registered for VAT.

-###VAT

-If you charge VAT to your customers in the UK, do the same for those in the EU.

-If you sell goods online (or through other [distance selling](/online-and-distance-selling-for-businesses/overview), you must register for VAT in the country you're selling to if:
+If you sell goods online (or through other types of [distance selling](http://www.gov.uk/online-and-distance-selling-for-businesses/overview), register for VAT in the country you're selling to if:

 - the total value of goods is over the country's [distance selling threshold](https://ec.europa.eu/taxation_customs/sites/taxation/files/docs/body/vat_in_ec_annexi.pdf) (PDF, 147KB)
 - you're selling to consumers (rather than businesses)

+If you move goods within the EU worth over £250,000 in any month, [make an Intrastat declaration](/guide/report-moved-goods-intrastat/when-you-must-register.html) if you're registered for VAT.